davide-marino00/PBI_DOCS/refac.md

 ### Table Name: lkp_Project

 #### Table Description:
-The `lkp_Project` table serves as a reference or lookup table that contains essential information about various projects within an organization.
-This table is designed to provide a standardized set of attributes related to each project, facilitating data integrity and consistency across the database.
-It is typically used in conjunction with other tables that reference project data, ensuring that all project-related information is centralized and easily accessible.
+The `lkp_Project` table serves as a lookup reference for project-related information within the database.
+It is designed to store essential details about various projects, enabling efficient data retrieval and management.
+This table is crucial for maintaining data integrity and consistency across related entities in the system.

 #### Key Attributes:
-- **ProjectID** (Primary Key): A unique identifier for each project, typically an integer or GUID, ensuring that each entry can be distinctly referenced.
+- **ProjectID** (Primary Key): A unique identifier for each project, ensuring that each entry can be distinctly referenced.
-- **ProjectName**: A descriptive name for the project, providing a clear indication of its purpose or focus.
+- **ProjectName**: The name of the project, providing a human-readable identifier that describes the project’s purpose or focus.
-- **ProjectDescription**: A detailed description of the project, outlining its objectives, scope, and any relevant details that help stakeholders understand its significance.
+- **ProjectDescription**: A detailed description of the project, outlining its objectives, scope, and any relevant background information.
-- **StartDate**: The date when the project is scheduled to commence, allowing for tracking of project timelines.
+- **StartDate**: The date when the project is scheduled to commence, allowing for timeline management and scheduling.
-- **EndDate**: The projected completion date of the project, which aids in planning and resource allocation.
+- **EndDate**: The projected completion date of the project, facilitating tracking of project duration and deadlines.
-- **Status**: The current status of the project (e.g., Active, Completed, On Hold, Canceled), providing insight into its progress and viability.
+- **Status**: The current status of the project (e.g., Active, Completed, On Hold), which aids in monitoring progress and resource allocation.
-- **ProjectManagerID**: A foreign key linking to the `lkp_Employee` table, identifying the individual responsible for overseeing the project.
+- **OwnerID**: A foreign key linking to the user or department responsible for the project, ensuring accountability and clear ownership.

-- **Budget**: The allocated financial resources for the project, which is crucial for financial tracking and management.
-- **CreatedDate**: The date when the project record was created, useful for auditing and historical reference.
-- **ModifiedDate**: The date when the project record was last updated, ensuring that users have access to the most current information.
+#### Purpose:
+The `lkp_Project` table is utilized by various applications and reports within the organization to provide context and details about ongoing and completed projects.
+It supports project management processes, resource allocation, and performance tracking, making it an integral part of the overall data architecture.

+#### Relationships:
+- The `lkp_Project` table may have relationships with other tables such as `lkp_User`, `lkp_Department`, or `tbl_Task`, allowing for comprehensive data analysis and reporting across different dimensions of project management.

 #### Usage:
-The `lkp_Project` table is utilized by various applications and reporting tools within the organization to generate insights, track project performance, and facilitate decision-making processes.
-By maintaining a comprehensive and well-structured lookup table, the organization can ensure that all project-related data is accurate, consistent, and readily available for analysis.
+This table is primarily accessed by project managers, analysts, and reporting tools to generate insights, track project performance, and facilitate decision-making processes related to project execution and resource management.

-#### Relationships:
-This table may have relationships with other tables such as `lkp_Employee`, `tbl_Task`, and `tbl_Resource`, allowing for a more integrated view of project management activities and resource allocation within the organization.

 #### Data Integrity:
-To maintain data integrity, constraints such as unique keys, foreign key relationships, and validation rules should be enforced on the `lkp_Project` table.
-This ensures that all project entries are valid and that relationships
+To maintain data integrity, constraints such as unique keys, foreign key relationships, and validation rules are enforced within the `lkp_Project` table, ensuring that all project data is accurate and reliable.

 ---